tjdwill/ewi/journal.md

 ## Journal

+### 31 December 2024

+So, last night marked the completion of the app prototype (PY).
+Now, I need to refine the prototype that I have (no new features though unless necessary).

+- `ewiQt/ewiUI.cpp`: Revised "Help" and "About" pages
+- Added `ewiQt/appConstants` to both define app-specific values in one place as well as make common values available to all components of `ewiQt` if necessary.
+- Updated `ewi_controller.cpp/processMetrics` to calculate and set y-axis limits
+- Updated `ewiQt/profileLoader` to be more "robust" by allowing the user to pass in a starting directory (removing app-specific information in the implementation).
+  - The app-specific info has been moved to the job load call within `ewiQt/ewiUI.cpp`
+- Version num bump (0.2.0)

+Now, I need to add license notices and the like to source files (I finally decided to go GPLv3).

 ### 30 December 2024

 I realized that I need to add some restrictions to the app due to my desire to release in a